dockstore/dockstore/_docs/organizations-and-collections.md

 ### Updating the metadata
 All of the information that was defined in the add collection form can be updated after the collection is created.

-### Updating the description
 A freeform markdown description can be added to a collection, however it is entirely optional.
 It is recommended that collections have at least a basic description.

 ### Adding tools and workflows
 Only published tools and workflows can be added to a collection.
+If a tool belonging to a collection is unpublished, it will be hidden until it is published again.
 To add a tool or a workflow to a collection, go to the public page for the entry and click `Add to collection` on the right-hand side.

 ![Add to Collection](/assets/images/docs/AddToCollection.png)